week 50 in my “this is where i am from” year long project:

 week 37 in my “this is where i am from” year long project:

 In the winter of 1976 I had occasion to have dinner with a large group of fully outfitted revolutionary war enthusiasts and re-enactors.
 I had on plaid russet colored polyester and acrylic elastic waist pants and a slightly shimmery blue polyester shirt with a giant collar that I bought with my own money.
 It all felt pretty awkward.
 There was a particularly excruciatingly long moment where I had to stand on the little town hall stage and have my picture taken.
 I remember wondering “how much worse is this going to get?” and wishing the little stage would swallow me up, and being super into the dudes in costumes.
-Being 11 is not for sissies.
+Being 11 is no joke.